 Points not fully deductible in year paid.
-If you do not qualify under the exception to deduct the full amount of points in the year paid (or choose not to do so), see Points in chapter 5 of Publication 535, Business Expenses, for the rules on when and how much you can deduct.
+If you do not qualify under the exception to deduct the full amount of points in the year paid (or choose not to do so), see Points in Publication 936, Home Mortgage Interest Deduction, for the rules on when and how much you can deduct.